-During normal times the Royal Family's lives are whirlwind of social gatherings and public duties spread out across all the countries and regions of the United Kingdom - England, Scotland, Wales, and Northern Ireland.
+The Royal Family's lives are a whirlwind of social gatherings and public duties spread out across all the countries and regions of the United Kingdom - England, Scotland, Wales, and Northern Ireland.
 Apart from their busy schedule what's also dizzying is that the Royals are often called by different titles in different regions.

 Why is this?
 Quite simply that Her Majesty the Queen, Elizabeth II, can bestow different regional titles, which become their primary titles within that area.